kragen/derctuo/bluepill-aspirations.md

 to calibrate it to use these quartz-halogen lightbulbs as temperature sensors, but I suspect that at room temperature.
 Averaging ADC readings over 16 seconds should in theory permit adding an extra 12 bits of precision to the ADC, giving us 24 bits of precision.
+But what is the temperature sensor being measured *against*?

+As Weston said in his Weston-cell patent, a voltage standard that varies with temperature (like the Daniell cell or the Clark cell) is dependent on the thermometer for its precision.

 I think it has some kind of ability to write to Flash under program control.
 This should enable me to tell whether it was turned on while